Grocery Application Research

 Storyboard

-A storyboard illustrated the typical user flow:
+The storyboard illustrated the streamlined user journey:

 1. Create a new grocery list

-2. Add items manually or from recipes
+2. Add items manually or using recipes

-3. Share the list with another user for edits or suggestions
+3. Share the list for real-time updates

 Storyboard